SUBSCRIBE ON YOUTUBE

 What You Can Scrap From Your Car

-A gas-powered vehicle comprises a few recyclable components: the combustion engine, radiator, alternator, gas tank, lead-acid battery, and catalytic converter(s), not to mention the car body itself.
-By breaking down the car into these different pieces, you can make a whole lot more off your junk car than you would if you sold the car to your yard as is.
+A gas-powered vehicle comprises a few recyclable components: the combustion engine, radiator, alternator, gas tank, lead-acid battery, catalytic converters, and car body itself.
+By breaking down the car into these different pieces, you can make a lot more off your junk car than you would if you sold it to your yard.

 Other recyclable metals on a car?